System Design Interview Prep for Indian Engineers

 Non-functional requirements: How should the system behave?

-- What is the expected scale?
+- What's the expected scale?
 (DAU, requests per second, data volume)

 - What are the latency requirements?